Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging

-As it is clear from Fig.~\ref{fig:hist_ship}, the Weibull distribution can model the histogram with high accuracy.
+As it is clear from Fig.~\ref{fig:hist_ship}-(a), the Weibull distribution can model the histogram with high accuracy.
 Next, we apply the 2D CFAR technique to the reconstructed image presented in Fig.~\ref{fig:img_ship}-(b).
-We have presented this remarkable result in Fig.~\ref{fig:cfar_ship}.
-To achieve the result presented in Fig.~\ref{fig:cfar_ship}, we have set the number of guard cells for the upper and lower wings to 35 and for the left and right wings to 60.
+We have presented this remarkable result in Fig.~\ref{fig:hist_ship}-(b).
+To achieve the result presented in Fig.~\ref{fig:hist_ship}-(b), we have set the number of guard cells for the upper and lower wings to 35 and for the left and right wings to 60.
 We have also selected the number of training cells for the upper, lower, left, and right wings to be equal to 8.
 The probability of false alarm has been set to $p_{\rm fa} = 10^{-6}$.
 The Weibull parameters are estimated as $\alpha = 1.9912$ and $\beta = 0.2841$.
 Consequently, based on (\ref{thr_weibull}), the adaptive threshold is calculated as $T_{\rm aW} = 1.0621$.
-Furthermore, the sample mean and standard deviation for the background clutter, which have been utilized in (\ref{detection}), are estimated as $\mu_c = 0.2518$ and $\sigma_c = 0.1321$.
+Furthermore, the sample mean and standard deviation for the background clutter, which have been utilized in (\ref{detection}), are estimated as $\mu_c = 0.2518$ and $\sigma_c = 0.1321$, respectively.

-\section{conclusion}
+\section{Conclusion}

-The SAR image reconstruction was discussed in detail.
-The statistical properties of the sea clutter was investigated thoroughly and the correct model based on the Weibull distribution was applied to the sea clutter.
+Target detection in sea clutter for SAR images was addressed.
+The statistical properties of the sea clutter was investigated thoroughly which based on that a 2D adaptive threshold was developed for target detection in sea clutter.
+Several relevant distribution functions were studied and the correct model based on the Weibull distribution was applied to the sea clutter.
+The KL divergence metric was utilized as the goodness-of-fit test.
 The validity of the proposed model was verified based on the experimental data and the results were presented.

-We firmly believe that, the material presented in this paper can have a significant impact on further research in the field of target detection in sea clutter and will provide the researchers in this field with valuable information.

 \begin{IEEEbiography}[{ }]{Shahrokh Hamidi} was born in 1983, in Iran.
 He received his B.Sc., M.Sc., and Ph.D. degrees all in Electrical and Computer Engineering.
-He is with the faculty of Electrical and Computer Engineering at the University of Waterloo, Waterloo, Ontario, Canada.
+He is with the Faculty of Electrical and Computer Engineering at the University of Waterloo, Waterloo, Ontario, Canada.
 His current research areas include statistical signal processing, mmWave imaging, Terahertz imaging, image processing, system design, multi-target tracking, wireless communication, machine learning, optimization, and array processing. \end{IEEEbiography}